 - Industry: Biopharma, Vaccines

-Sanofi agreed to acquire Dynavax Technologies in an all-cash deal valued at about $2.2 billion.
-The transaction is expected to close in early 2026, subject to regulatory approvals and customary conditions.
-Sanofi will pay $15.50 per share, representing a significant premium over Dynavax’s recent trading price.
+Sanofi has agreed to acquire Dynavax Technologies in an all-cash transaction worth $2.2 billion.
+This acquisition deal is expected to be completed in the first quarter of 2026, subject to the satisfaction of some customary conditions.
+Sanofi has agreed to acquire Dynavax Technologies at a price of $15.50 per share, a significant premium to its current market value.

 8. GSK’s Acquisition of RAPT Therapeutics